KendellHsu/kendellhsu.github.io/_pages/about.md

 ---
 I'm a fourth-year Engineering Science undergraduate student at Natioanl Cheng Kung University.

 My major in Engineering Science encompasses courses in Electrical Engineering, Computer Science, and Mechanical Engineering.
-Aside from the course, I'm also a frequent maker at my university's MakerSpace, I love to implement things by my own!
+Aside from the course, I'm also a frequent maker at my university's MakerSpace.
+I love to implement things by my own!

 Currently, I'm a undergraduate intern student in [Dexterous Interaction Lab](lab.tengshanyuan.info) led by [Prof. Shan-Yuan Teng](tengshanyuan.info).